Membership rates and application forms are available to download here.

 - Our underground trips into Peak District mines and caves are only available to PDMHS members, and normally free.
 If you don’t have the necessary equipment, we can often arrange to loan you some.
-The typical commercial cost of a single introductory caving trip is about £80.
+The typical commercial cost of a single place on an introductory caving trip would be about £80.

-- Free training, for example SRT (Single Rope Technique for ascending/descending caves, cliffs and mine shafts).
+- Free access to training, for example SRT (Single Rope Technique for ascending/descending caves, cliffs and mine shafts).
 The typical cost of comparable commercial training might be well over £100.